Simon “Cookie” Cook | Alpe d’Huez ESF Ski & Snowboard Instructor and off-piste guide

-I’m based in Alpe d’Huez in the south of the French Alpes.
-As full time ski and snowboard instructor for the French Ski School, I teach everything on and off piste, from beginners to advanced.
-I’ve been with Whitedot since 2013 and have had the great opportunity to test out most of range of skis available, and help as we’ve grown and developed the products over the years.
+I am based in Alpe d’Huez in the south of the French Alpes.
+As a full time ski and snowboard instructor for the French Ski School, I teach everything on and off piste, from beginners to advanced.
+He has been with Whitedot since 2013 and have had the great opportunity to test out most of the range of skis available, and help as we’ve grown and developed the products over the years.

-This year I’ll be on the Altum 94 & 104 for my day-2-day ski.
+This year I am on the Altum 94 & 104 for my day-2-day ski.
 The tip and tail rocker gives me the versatility to ski in all conditions and all over the mountain without the need for extra waist width.
 Wider skis can (not always) have the worry of feeling cumbersome or awkward when skiing in shallow or hard packed snow.
 The extra rocker offered with the Altum range allows you to drop the waist size and keep the control, without compromising on the float when we make it to some deeper snow.
-Couple that with relatively small radius it keeps the skis playful and lively under you feet.
-Because of the rocker I tend to ride the longer models, despite my less than giant size (1.75m tall), adds with everything mentioned already to give me the lift I need but doesn’t affect and manoeuvrability as the tip and tail are raised when not in the softer snow.
+Couple that with a relatively small radius it keeps the skis playful and lively under your feet.
+Because of the rocker Simon tends to ride the longer models, despite not being so tall (1.75m tall), adds with everything mentioned already to give me the lift I need but doesn’t affect and manoeuvrability as the tip and tail are raised when not in the softer snow.

 I think is the best way I think to describe these skis is playful and fun, a great all round-single quiver ski.

 I’ve also been lucky enough to hook up the new Ronde 110 CarbonLite, a light-weight all mountain ski with the rigidity to tackle everything a day in the back country can throw at us.
 The slight cabler under foot and extra toe lift gives great edge control to charge high speeds in fresh snow, as well as locking into hard pack on routes in and out of the descents.